dun-research/3D-CSL/readme.md

 ## Use 3D-CSL to extract video features
-3D-CSL is a well-trained video feature extractor that provides cost-effective clip-level features for video retrieval.
-Here is a toy example that extracts features for any videos.
+3D-CSL is a well-trained video feature extractor that provides computation-effective clip-level features for video retrieval.
+Below is a toy example that extracts features for any videos.

 ```python
     import torch